Cleaning Wheelchair Wheels in a Dirty World

 Your wheelchair wheels are likely to get dirty overtime.
 Mud and gravel, leaves and twigs and sleet and snow are out there, especially in rainy or wintry weather.
 Both manual and electric wheelchairs gather dirt and debris wherever they may roll, and they will carry that stuff indoors too.
 Certainly, you want to protect your floors and carpets from stains, grime and debris from the wheels.
 Cleaning wheelchair wheels is an important routine.

 When you come indoors, it is best to have a place to pause and inspect your wheels, so you can see what’s stuck on them.
 This area would be a place to have an outdoor mat with a rough turf-type surface or bristles.
 Clean your wheels while parked on the mat, then you can shake the debris from the mat out on the porch or into the trash can.
 It might be good to have a small vacuum cleaner close to your clean-up area.
+If you have a ramp, your clean-up area could be at the top landing.

 For a Manual Wheelchair